 This spring my son hinked my boozle.

-After an episode of Curious George, he sauntered up to me.
-He gave me a probing glance.
-In an instant, his hands leapt up to my bosom.
+After an episode of Curious George, he sauntered up to me and gave me a probing glance.
+In an instant, his hands leaped up to my bosom.
 “Hink!
 Hink!” he exclaimed as he honked my motherly bits.

 I gasped in surprise.
 “It is not okay to hink mama.”

 I lectured him on boundaries, explaining that a woman’s bosom is for feeding babies.

 Our conversation devolved into an anxious personal space inquisition.
 My son wanted diagrams detailing a child’s age and allowable “hinking.”
 Our afternoon of graph making closed with chalk driveway charts.
 Local dog walkers lingered during their peregrinations for days.